AdamFenton/paperSummaries/Planet_formation_around_M_dwarfs_via_disc_instability_Fragmentation_conditions_and_protoplanet_properties.md

 > varies between 0.3 and 1.5 times the local orbital period which allows
 > for possible interactions and disruptions before a second core forms.

-[Comparison with observations of planets around M dwarfs:]{.underline}
+[Comparison with observations of planets around M dwarfs:]

 > Properties are expected to change as protoplanets interact with other
 > bodies in the disc